Lexington, South Carolina Whiplash Accident Lawyers

 While many different types of car accidents can result in whiplash, rear-end accidents are most often associated with this neck injury.
+But whiplash from being rear-ended isn’t the only way that such car accident injuries happen.
 Other common causes of whiplash injuries include:

 The neck’s flexibility and wide range of motion make it vulnerable to injuries like whiplash.
 Whatever type of car crash you’re dealing with, we’re here to help you every step of the way.

 How do I know if I have whiplash?

 Any of the following symptoms can be an indication of whiplash: